akiutoslahti/compresch/docs/02-IMPLEMENTATION.md

 ### Huffman Coding
 ![wut](pics/huffmanclasses.png)

-Huffman encoding takes a byte sequence of symbols as input and produces a bit sequence as output.
-Intent is that encoded bit sequence is shorter than original byte sequence by using an optimal prefix coding for given input file.

 **HuffmanEncoder** and **HuffmanDecoder** are the pair of classes that handle the logic behind compression and decompression of data and utilize all the secondary classes designed to help them.

 **HuffmanTree** consists of **HuffmanNodes**.
 HuffmanTree is basically a prefix trie for given input file to be compressed.
 The path from root to a leaf, representing an encoded symbol, represents the bit sequence which is used as a codeword for a given symbol.
 For encoding the HuffmanTree is first built upon the frequency of given symbols.
 It is then converted to a canonical Huffman coding, which is built from lengths of codewords of ascending symbols.